 Born in Manchester in 1954, Tim Parks grew up in London and studied at Cambridge and Harvard.
 In 1981 he moved to Italy where he has lived ever since, raising a family of three children.
 He has written fourteen novels including Europa (shortlisted for the Booker prize), Destiny, Cleaver, Sex is Forbidden and, most recently, In Extremis, all of them published in half a dozen countries.

-Over the last three years he has been publishing a series of blogs on writing, reading, translation and the like in the New York Review online.
-These have recently been collected in Where I am Reading From.
+Over the last five years he has been publishing a series of blogs on writing, reading, translation and the like in the New York Review online.
+These have recently been collected in Where I am Reading From and Pen in Hand.
 For a more complete list of publications, check the Bibliography.

 Aside from his own writing, Tim has translated works by Moravia, Calvino, Calasso, Machiavelli and Leopardi; his book, Translating Style, which analyses Italian translations of the English modernists, is considered a classic in its field.
 He is presently working on a translation of Cesare Pavese’s masterpiece, The Moon and the Bonfires.